Object whose values are action creator functions.

 Infer action type from a reducer function.

-Infer action union type from a ReducersMapObject
+Infer action union type from a ReducersMapObject.

 Defines a mapping from action types to corresponding action object shapes.